Military Survivor Benefits: SBP, DIC, and What Your Family Needs to Know

 Survivor benefits provide financial security for military families after a service member’s death.
-The two primary programs, the Survivor Benefit Plan (SBP) and Dependency and Indemnity Compensation (DIC), work differently and serve different purposes.
-Understanding both helps families plan effectively and maximize their entitled benefits.
+The two primary programs — the Survivor Benefit Plan (SBP) and Dependency and Indemnity Compensation (DIC) — work differently and serve different purposes.
+Getting clear on both helps families plan effectively and make sure they’re not leaving money on the table during some of life’s hardest moments.

 SBP is a Department of Defense program that provides a monthly annuity to eligible survivors of military retirees.
-It functions like an insurance policy, with premiums deducted from retired pay during the retiree’s lifetime.
+Think of it like an insurance policy — premiums come out of your retired pay while you’re alive, and your spouse (or other beneficiary) gets a monthly payment after you’re gone.

-- Coverage amount: Up to 55% of retired pay
+- Coverage amount: Up to 55% of your retired pay

-- Automatic enrollment: Retirees are automatically enrolled at maximum coverage unless they elect otherwise (spouse must consent to reduced coverage)
+- Automatic enrollment: You’re automatically enrolled at maximum coverage when you retire unless you specifically elect otherwise (and your spouse must consent to reduced coverage)

-- COLA protection: Benefits increase annually with cost-of-living adjustments
+- COLA protection: Benefits increase annually with cost-of-living adjustments, so the value keeps pace with inflation

-- Premium cap: After 360 monthly payments or reaching age 70 (whichever is later), premiums stop but coverage continues
+- Premium cap: After 360 monthly payments or reaching age 70 (whichever is later), premiums stop but coverage continues.
+That’s a pretty great feature.

 Dependency and Indemnity Compensation (DIC)

-DIC is a VA benefit paid to surviving spouses, children, or parents of service members who died on active duty, from service-connected conditions, or while receiving VA compensation rated totally disabling for 10 or more years prior to death.
+DIC is a VA benefit — completely separate from SBP — paid to surviving spouses, children, or parents of service members who died on active duty, from service-connected conditions, or while receiving VA compensation rated totally disabling for 10 or more years before death.

 2025 DIC rates: